ncoy1123/MASD-ChromeBook-Repair/README.md

 #### Motherboard Issues
 Motherboard issues, are typically pretty straightforward.
 If you swap out a few batteries, and they don't work, then plug in a mouse and see if the mouse light turns on.
 If the mouse light does not turn on with any USB port with different batteries, then the motherboard is dead.

-If you do the motherboard test and the mouse light comes on then that means it is the display cable that's the issue or rarely the display itself
+If you do the motherboard test and the mouse light comes on then that means it is the display cable that's the issue or rarely the display itself. - As of the 22-23 school year there is starting to be a few that the light does come on but it seems to be a motherboard display issue.

 ## Display Issues
 For Chromebook displays, all displays and display cables are intercompatible except for the 2017 Chromebook.
 The 2017 Chromebook display is intercompatible with any other display, but the cable is not due to it being a combination display cable and the camera cable.